 • What to look for – Insider Tip: carefully read and evaluate support plans, costs and

-Salesforce and Microsoft charge for this, if your company is large enough to be considered
+Salesforce and Microsoft charge for this level of support and only if your company is large enough to be considered.

 - Make sure that you have the ability lock in the cost for multiple years.

 - Connections to third party tools (slack, outlook, g-mail, quickbooks, etc.)